-The average daily wind speed has been around 17 kph, that’s equivalent to about 11 mph, or 9 knots.
-In recent years the maximum sustained wind speed has reached 54 kph, that’s the equivalent of around 33 mph, or 29 knots.
+The average daily wind speed has been around 17 kph, that’s equivalent to about 11 mph.
+In recent years the maximum sustained wind speed has reached 54 kph, that’s the equivalent of around 33 mph.

 It is very unlikely to snow at the time of the conference, but it has been known to happen!